QingNZ/Graphlab/README.md

 # Graph Lab Website

-This is the website of our academic research group at Australian National University.
+This is the website of our research team at Australian National University.

 ... under construction